NJLangley/windows-dev-box-setup-scripts/README.md

 Please read before using scripts.

 #### Using our scripts downloads third party software
-When you use our sample scripts, these will direct to Chocolately to install the packages.
+When you use our sample scripts, these will direct to Chocolatey to install the packages.
 By using Chocolatey to install a package, you are accepting the license for the application, executable(s), or other artifacts delivered to your machine as a result of a Chocolatey install.
 This acceptance occurs whether you know the license terms or not.
 Read and understand the license terms of any package you plan to install prior to installation through Chocolatey.
 If you do not want to accept the license of a package you are installing, you need to uninstall the package and any artifacts that end up on your machine as a result of the install.

 #### Our samples are provided AS-IS without any warranties of any kind
-Chocolately has implemented security safeguards in their process to help protect the community from malicious or pirated software, but any use of our scripts is at your own risk.
-Please read the Chocolately's legal terms of use and the Boxstarter project license as well as how the community repository for Chocolatey.org is maintained.
+Chocolatey has implemented security safeguards in their process to help protect the community from malicious or pirated software, but any use of our scripts is at your own risk.
+Please read the Chocolatey's legal terms of use and the Boxstarter project license as well as how the community repository for Chocolatey.org is maintained.

 Our project is subject to the MIT License and we make no warranties, express or implied of any kind.
 In no event is Microsoft or contributing copyright holders be liable for any claim, damages or other liability arising from out of or in connection with the use of the project software or the use of other dealings in the project software.